Types of Power Saws

 Power Saw Safety and Care

-All types of power saws are effective when used properly but they can be dangerous.
-Always follow the important safety information found in the owner’s manual and operate your saw properly to avoid serious injury from your cutting tool.
+All types of power saws are effective when used properly.
+However, they can still be dangerous.
+Always follow the important safety information found in the owner’s manual.
+And be sure to operate your saw properly to avoid serious injury from your cutting tool.

 - Wear safety glasses to protect your eyes from dust or flying debris.
-Use appropriate ear protection to dampen the loud noise and a dust mask to avoid inhalation of sawdust.
+Use appropriate ear protection to dampen the loud noise.
+And wear a dust mask to avoid inhalation of sawdust.

 - Do not wear loose clothing or jewelry when operating a power saw.

-- Unplug the saw or remove its battery when changing blades and when not in use.
+- Unplug the saw or remove its battery both when changing blades and when not in use.

 - Avoid dangerous kickback.
 Always use sharp blades that are intended for the material to be cut and follow the blade manufacturer’s guidelines.